ywatanabe1989/emacs-claude-code/project_management/PROGRESS_UPDATE_CONSOLIDATED_20250521.md

 1. **Apply similar consolidation** to other redundant modules:
    - Term-claude mode variants
    - Buffer-local modules
-   - State detection (partially completed)
+   - Debug utilities (next specific target)

 2. **Update dependent modules** to use consolidated versions:
    - Ensure all modules use consolidated API